-When choosing to have your payment made directly to your course fees, you must select this option in WES before 20 February each year.
-This will apply to units for both semesters one and two (excluding summer, winter and spring units).
+When choosing to have your payment made directly to your course fees, you must select this option in WES which is only available from 2 January until 20 February each year.
+This will apply to units for both semesters one and two including summer, winter and spring units.

 If your course fees are lower in value than the scholarship payment due, the balance will be paid to your bank account.

 Payments will be made towards your course fees before 31 March and 31 August.
 If you change your enrolment after the scholarship payment, it takes two weeks for your fee statement to be updated.

 You can choose to have your scholarship paid directly to your course fees if you receive one of the following scholarships:

 - Accounting and Finance Honours Scholarship

 - Alistair Lloyd Excellence and Leadership Scholarship

 - Colin and Eleanor Bourke Indigenous Postgraduate Scholarship

 - Engineering Indigenous Scholarship for Equity (Bachelor degree only)

 - Ian Little Honours Scholarship